TalhaRafique1/hackathon-physical-ai-humanoid-textbook/README.md

 ## Project Structure

 - `docusaurus/`: Contains the Docusaurus project for the textbook content.
+The Docusaurus site has been configured with the correct GitHub Pages URL and the main navigation label has been updated from "Tutorial" to "Learning Path".
+The chapters currently contain outline content as placeholders.
 - `backend/`: Contains the FastAPI backend for the RAG chatbot and personalization services.
 - `frontend/`: Contains shared React components for authentication and other frontend features.

 ## Getting Started

-Refer to the `specs/001-project-structure/quickstart.md` for instructions on how to set up and run the project locally.
+To get started with the Docusaurus textbook locally:

+1. Navigate to the `docusaurus/` directory.
+2. Run `npm install` to install dependencies.
+3. Run `npm start` to start the development server.

 ## Development Workflow